PrioritySoftware/PrioritySoftware.github.io/_sdk/Creating-Charts.md

 -   Employees/resources
 -   Tasks (any kind of operation (e.g., work order) that can be displayed in a chart)
--   Task dependencies (applicable only in an industrial setting)
+-   Task dependencies (applicable only in an manufacturing setting)

 The **GANTT** program supports three kinds of charts: